 Nigel R. Ogilvie

-Nigel’s academic training includes MBA, Finance, George Washington University, MA, International Affairs, Johns Hopkins University School of Advanced International Studies, Washington, D.C. and Bologna, Italy; and BA, International Affairs, Johns Hopkins University, Baltimore, Maryland.
+Nigel’s academic training includes and BA and MA, International Affairs, Johns Hopkins University, and MBA, Finance, George Washington University.
 In addition, Nigel is a Chartered Financial Analyst and has taught CFA preparation courses in Atlanta, San Francisco, London, Zurich, Milan and Washington D.C.

 In addition to his volunteer work on the Fauquier Habitat board, Nigel also serves on the vestry of Grace Episcopal in The Plains, Virginia, and is active in other civic groups.